Homechurch leadership.alignment.culture doesn't happen by accident.

 We’re going to appreciate what’s excellent, critique what’s unhealthy, and use it all as a lens to think more clearly about mission, culture, and leadership.

-• Marvel teaches us long-term storytelling and team building.
+• Marvel can teach us long-term storytelling and team building.

-• Star Wars teaches us meaning, legacy, and navigating change with care.
+• Star Wars can teach us meaning, legacy, and navigating change with care.

 And all four teach us this: culture doesn’t happen by accident.